-Helsinki is among the world’s leading start-up hubs and Finland’s start-up scene is thriving thanks to an outstanding support system and a vibrant start-up ecosystem.
 In the last few years, the wave of start-up-driven innovation has finally started to reach real estate and construction.
-Private equity real estate investors have started making investments in Finnish proptech companies, and it is likely that the amount invested will increase substantially over the next 12 months.
+Private equity real estate investors have started making investments in Finnish proptech companies.
+There has not as yet been extensive adaptation of disruptive technologies in the Finnish real estate industry.

 Ownership of real estate in Finland is always connected to a registered land unit.
 Properties may be held either in freehold or in leasehold.
 A freehold ownership title gives the owner the right to hold, occupy, encumber and dispose of real property.
 Leasehold interests provide for the right to occupy and use the land of another owner for an agreed period of time, often in exchange for payment in the form of rent.
 In most cases, leasehold means that the ground is owned by one party and the buildings by another, and the owner of the buildings has agreed with the landowner on the use of the land for a fixed period.

 An essential characteristic of Finnish real estate law is the fact that real estate can be acquired either directly by acquisition of ownership in a property as either a freehold or a leasehold interest (asset deal), or indirectly by acquisition of shares in a company owning a property (share deal).